chinenual/Chinenual-VCV/README.md

 #### Motivation

-I run VCV Rack on a fairly low performance laptop (by current standards).
-I can't run Rack and a DAW at the same time, so I can't just stream MIDI out of Rack and record it in my DAW.
+I originally ran VCV Rack on a fairly low performance laptop (by current standards).
+I couldn't run Rack and a DAW at the same time, so I couldn't just stream MIDI out of Rack and record it in my DAW.
 I suspect I'm not alone.
 This module lets me capture 10 tracks of MIDI into a standard MIDI file and then import it into my DAW.